We take the privacy of your data seriously and have prepared this policy to explain our data practices.

 We also collect geographic information, such as the IP (Internet Protocol) address or information derived from your device’s location services.
 This information is captured so that advertisers can deliver advertising that is relevant for your location.
 Even though it is nearly impossible to determine an individual’s identity from this geographic information, it is defined as personal data by GDPR.

-In addition, we collect data on your browsing history via cookies (see Cookies below for more details) that are placed on your browser by our advertising partners when you visit different websites on the internet.
+In addition, we collect data on your browsing and search history, and possible relationships among different browsers and devices, via cookies (see Cookies below for more details) that are placed on your browser by our advertising partners when you visit different websites on the internet.
 This is non-personal because your web viewing data is not associated with you.
-This data is important to advertisers because it enables to them to provide interest-based and behavioural advertising.
+This data is important to advertisers because it enables them to provide interest-based and behavioural advertising.
 In other words, they draw inferences based on browsing data so that they can provide advertising they believe is more relevant, interesting and useful.
 Browsing history also enables advertisers to engage in re-targeting, which involves delivering advertisements to you on sites outside our network based on your viewing profile within the network, and for cross-device linking, to identify multiple browsers, applications or devices that are likely to be used by the same person.

 Cookies are small pieces of information that are stored by your browser (see www.allaboutcookies.org for more information).
 Most web browsers automatically accept cookies, but you can usually change your browser’s settings to prevent that.
 You can also choose to delete Cookies on your browser at any time.

 Our primary partners are listed below, but we will work with other partners on an ad hoc basis.
 Information in brackets shows how the partner is listed on the WebChoices tool (see Opting Out below).

 |Name||Opt Out Link||WebChoices|

 *Opt out for these advertising partners is available via the Your Online Choices website (http://www.youronlinechoices.com/uk/your-ad-choices).